jessfraz/blog/content/post/windows-for-linux-nerds.md

 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I got a Windows computer and a Linux computer.
+New job and I got a Windows computer and a Linux computer!
 If you are new to my blog, let me tell you: I love setting up a perfect desktop experience.
 I've written a few posts on it (for Linux), you should check them out.
-Setting up a Windows computer is something I have not done in quite some time so I will describe a bit how to [set up a windows machine in a reproducible way](setting-up-a-windows-machine-in-a-reproducible-way) at the end of this post.
+Setting up a Windows
+computer is something I have not done in quite some time.
+I will describe a bit how to [set up a windows machine in a reproducible way](#setting-up-a-windows-machine-in-a-reproducible-way) at the end of this post.

 I would like to thank [Rich Turner](https://twitter.com/richturn_ms), [John